konman01/Java/Components/Documentation.md

 JDK is software development environment which is used to develop Java application.
 JDK contains JRE + development tools.
 JDK is implementation of Java platforms released by Oracle such as Standard Edition Java Platform, Enterprise Edition Java platform and Micro Edition Java Platform.

-### What are the difference between Abstract Class and Interface?
+### What are the differences between Abstract Class and Interface?
 |Abstract Class|Interface|
 |--------------|---------|
 | Methods in the Abstract class can be a method having the implmentation or Abstarct Method | All the methods defined in an Interface are Abstarct Method |